 What is the Bellingham Pickleball Club?

 The Bellingham Pickleball Club is a not-for-profit organization committed to supporting and promoting the sport of pickleball in the greater Bellingham area.
-We are:

 Have a question or comment for the board?
 We want to hear from you.

 Thank you to our wonderful sponsor “Players Pickleball”, who is a delight to partner with.
 We are thrilled that they are Bellingham-based, and helping to support pickleball locally.
 Please join us in supporting them.
 If you use this link, they will continue to share their profits with us, and give you a discount as well.

 Thank you to Keith Turley of Imagine Design Studio for building and hosting our website.
 You are amazing to partner with!

 Meet the Board of BPC

 I have enjoyed my year on the BPC board as the current Vice-President.
 It has been a crazy time as we are all aware.
 This coming year will have many challenges.
 The foremost of which is being able to stay safe and still get the positive benefits of playing Pickleball.
 Going into the winter indoor season will also be a big challenge.

 I’ve played primarily at Cornwall Park, the YMCA, and the Bellingham School gyms.

 Continuing on the board will allow me to take what I have learned about BPC and its key relationships with the City of Bellingham, the YMCA, and many others, to help keep the BPC strong in our community.

 I have extensive experience in dealing with local governments, contractors and public works contracts.